deadlydog/deadlydog.github.io/_drafts/2025-01-24-Windows-tips-and-tricks.md

 As I discover more I'll add them here, so be sure to check back from time to time.
 Also, if you have a favourite that I don't have listed here, please let me know in the comments below.

+## Windows settings

+### Show hidden files and folders

+By default, Windows hides hidden files and folders.

+### Show file extensions

+By default, Windows hides file extensions for known file types.

+### Show where the mouse cursor is

+When you press the <kbd>Ctrl</kbd> key, Windows will show you where the mouse cursor is by circling it.

+Bonus: See the Microsoft PowerToys section to allow spotlighting the mouse cursor when you press the <kbd>Ctrl</kbd> key twice.

+## Windows features

+### Show multiple time zones in the taskbar clock

+### Use the Windows Sandbox to test software and settings safely

+## Keyboard shortcuts

+## Taskbar shortcuts

+There are a few shortcuts you can use with the task bar:

+- <kbd>Shift</kbd> + <kbd>Left-click</kbd>: Opens another instance of the application
+- <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Left-click</kbd>: Opens another instance of the application as an administrator

 ## Registry tweaks that don't have a GUI setting

 Some commands shown below may need to be ran from an elevated PowerShell prompt (i.e. run PowerShell as an Administrator), otherwise you may get an error like `Requested registry access is not allowed`.